lcharette/JSF-vs.-APS---Move-demo/README.md

 To summarize, the biggest flaws of APE JSF are the use of Mootools, the client vs. core mix-up and it's lack of recent update.
 While this framework is powerfull, it's implemetation is slightly outdated.

 ## Move demo example
-The move demo included below is a great example on how to use both framework to acehive the same goal.
+The move demo included in this repo is a great example on how to use both framework to acehive the same goal.
 I suggest comparing both file side to side using *FileMerge* or something similar to really apeciate the differences.
 But lets compare the major difference here.

 The first thing to notice is that APS use a couple less lines to acheive the same result (116 for JSF vs. 98 for APS).
 You'll also notice how JSF include two scripts while APS only include one.
 I can't really count this a major diffrence here since the second file for JSF is merely the configs parameters, which could be include in the main file.
 Nevertheless, I left it like this since the two separate files are the default JSF setup.